ITISFoundation/osparc-manual/docs/isan_studies___tutorials/2d_plot.md

 ![plot2d_tree](https://user-images.githubusercontent.com/32800795/61495276-cbd01880-a9b8-11e9-8b3b-5bc44584df8d.JPG ':size=550%')

-Here you should see your uploaded file RNAdat.csv.
+Here you should see your uploaded file ```RNAdat.csv```.
 Double click to select it and it should now be visible on the file name field of the File Picker service.

 ![Picture2](https://user-images.githubusercontent.com/32800795/61495315-f6ba6c80-a9b8-11e9-8801-af928997d566.png ':size=550%')

 Now double-click on the 2D Plotter which will bring you to the plot settings.
-To link the file into the input of the 2D Plotter, drag the RNAdat.csv file from the File Picker window to the first input in the 2D plot settings.
+To link the file into the input of the 2D Plotter, drag the ```RNAdat.csv``` file from the File Picker window to the first input in the 2D plot settings.

 ![linking_input](https://user-images.githubusercontent.com/32800795/61495333-0afe6980-a9b9-11e9-87f3-f8e620dacdd3.gif)